 How does a car get a salvage or rebuilt title?

-If a vehicle incurs extensive damage with repairs totaling between 70-90% of the car’s value, then the insurance company will deem the car as a total loss.
+If a vehicle incurs extensive damage with repairs totaling between 70-90% of the car’s value, then the insurance company may deem the car as a total loss.
 Once that determination has been made, a state motor vehicle agency changes the car’s title from clean to either salvage or junk.
 After being presented with a salvage title, you cannot drive, sell or register the vehicle until it has been repaired.

 At this point, the salvage vehicle is typically sold by the insurer to a third party interested in repairing the vehicle or breaking it down for parts.
 If the vehicle is repaired, it will need to pass safety requirements before being given a rebuilt title by the motor vehicle agency.
 By giving the repaired vehicle a rebuilt title, this tells the buyer more about the car’s history.